-Part 1.
 To gain a threshold performance at Part 1 a student shall normally be required to achieve an overall average of 40% over 120 credits taken in Part 1, and a mark of at least 30% in individual modules amounting to not less than 100 credits.
-In order to progress from Part 1 to Part 2, a student shall normally be required to achieve a threshold performance at Part 1 and to have obtained at least 40% in the Psychology modules PY11A, PY11B, PY11C, PY12D, PY12E and PY12F averaged together, with at least 30% in 5 or more of those 6 modules.
+In order to progress from Part 1 to Part 2, a student shall normally be required to achieve a threshold performance at Part 1 and to have obtained at least 40% in the Psychology modules PY1PR1, PY1PL, PY1IN, PY1PR2, PY1CA and PY1DS averaged together, with at least 30% in 5 or more of those 6 modules.

-Part 2.
 To gain a threshold performance at Part 2 a student shall normally be required to achieve: an overall average of 40% over 120 credits taken in Part 2, and a mark of at least 30% in individual modules amounting to not less than 100 credits.
 In order to progress from Part 2 to Part 3, a student should normally be required to achieve a threshold performance at Part 2.

 To be eligible for Honours students must pass the Project module.
+Part 2 contributes one third of the overall assessment and Part 3 the remaining two thirds.